Brionconroy/coffee-social-react/README.md

 ## Reviews Page

-+ This page lets you review barista that are registered
++ This page lets you review baristas that are registered

 <details>